Photos of the 2024 Paris Olympics capture amazing moments of athletes in action

-Day three of the 2024 Summer Olympics in Paris saw more medals awarded while other athletes continued advancing through the rounds of their sports as others faced heartbreaking eliminations.
+Day three of the 2024 Summer Olympics in Paris saw more dramatic moments as athletes continued advancing through the rounds of their sports.
+There were moments of triumph for some.
+Others faced heartbreaking eliminations.

-Medals were handed out in some swimming, fencing and men's gymnastics events as basketball, rugby, surfing, volleyball, judo, skateboarding, artistic gymnastics and synchronized diving competitions progressed.
+Medals were awarded in some swimming, fencing and men's gymnastics events, while basketball, rugby, surfing, volleyball, judo, skateboarding, artistic gymnastics and synchronized diving competitions progressed.

 Here are some captivating photos of Olympians in action.